zooniverse/scribeAPI/project/emigrant/content/help/t_record_valuation.md

   </div>
   <h3>Transcription Tips</h3>
   <div class="modal-field-guide" >
     <p>Transcribe the written text exactly as you see it, including whether or not a currency symbol or other punctuation was written.
 For example, if a dollar sign was printed on the form (but not written), do not transcribe the dollar sign.
-If a comma appears in the value as written, transcribe the comma.<br />
+If a comma appears in the value as written, transcribe the comma.</p>
-    If there is no information to transcribe or if the selected region isn't appropriate for the prompt, select Bad region and move on to the next entry.</p>
+    <p>If there is no information to transcribe or if the selected region isn't appropriate for the prompt, select Bad region and move on to the next entry.</p>
   </div>
 </div>